samuelkerstell/portfolio-project-1/README.md

 # Credits
 ## Content
-* The code from the footer was taken from the [Love Running Project](https://github.com/samuelkerstell/love-running)
+* The CSS styling from the footer was taken from the [Love Running Project](https://github.com/samuelkerstell/love-running)
 * Instructions on how stick the footer to the bottom of the page was taken form this [page](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14)
 * Instructions on how to style audio element was taken from this [blog page](https://blog.shahednasser.com/how-to-style-an-audio-element/)
 * Instructions on how to center an audio element was take from this [page](https://stackoverflow.com/questions/16823868/center-html-5-audio-players-for-all-browsers)